What do clients want to know about the customer experience?

 - Are not using their survey as a branding tool and don’t care about granularity or root causes.

-- Want to compare their score to other companies’ NPS scores.
+- Want to compare their score to other companies’ Net Promoter scores.

 What makes Interaction Metrics different?
 What’s your innovation?